leanprover/theorem_proving_in_lean/induction_and_recursion.rst

 Note that ``well_founded.fix`` works equally well as an induction principle.
 It says that if ``≺`` is well founded and you want to prove ``∀ x, C x``, it suffices to show that for an arbitrary ``x``, if we have ``∀ y ≺ x, C y``, then we have ``C x``.

 Lean knows that the usual order ``<`` on the natural numbers is well founded.
 It also knows a number of ways of constructing new well founded orders from others, for example, using lexicographic order.

-For example, here is essentially the definition of division on the natural numbers that is found in the standard library.
+Here is essentially the definition of division on the natural numbers that is found in the standard library.

 .. code-block:: lean